michaeleii/oop-term-project/README.md

 2. Add image to the homepage.
    - This task is responsible for adding content to the homepage.

+### Hani

+I worked on the following tasks:

+1. Add content to Section 3 on the homepage.
+   - This task is responsible for adding content to the homepage.

 <!-- Example below:
     March 9th (First Sprint Complete)
     Amy Chan: